Sun shines on a stormy day

 LONDON England fly-half George Ford has left Bath to join Leicester Tigers for the 2017/18 English rugby season, with fellow international Freddie Burns moving in the opposite direction.

-LONDON Sun Yang was stripped down to the waist and halfway through his post-race interviews at the Olympic pool when he stopped and scrunched his fists to his eyes to prevent a teary flood of emotion.
+LONDON Sun Yang was stripped down to the waist and halfway through his post-race media interviews when he had to stop and scrunch his fists to his eyes to prevent a teary flood of emotion.

 Three minutes and 40.14 seconds to be precise, just 0.07 outside of the world record for the 400 metres freestyle set by Germany's Paul Biedermann back in the bodysuit days when technology boosted the times.